MERA/JLD2 File Converter - Multithreaded

 - Increase

-to 0.7 if memory allows - Monitor system load during conversion
+safety_marginto 0.7 if memory allows - Monitor system load during conversion

 Conversion Failures